About Dravyavati River Project

 We laid down a chance for all the visitors at the Dravyavati River to become a celebrity by clicking a selfie and posting it on our Facebook page.
 All the Jaipur. showed pride, posted their selfies and made the campaign extremely happening!
 Meet our celebrity participants -

 Jaipur Development Authority has given a contract to a consortium of Tata Projects and Shanghai Urban Construction Group at a project cost of Rs.
-1,676 crore to complete the Dravyavati River Project by October, 2018.
-The consortium has already received a mobilisation advance of Rs.
-24 crores for the project.
+1,676 crore to complete the Dravyavati River Project.
 The consortium will be responsible for the maintenance of this project for 10 years from its completion.